-CSJ offers a diverse array of opportunities to engage in service in Washington, DC, nationally and globally.
-These options range from a weekly commitment throughout the semester, to volunteering for the summer, to serving for a week or a day.
+CSJ offers a diverse array of opportunities to engage in service in Washington, DC, nationally, and globally.
+Opportunities range from a weekly commitment throughout the semester, to serving for the summer, to immersion for the week of Spring Break.

-While all CSJ programs are committed to advocacy, there are particular projects and organizations within the Center whose work is specifically focused on increasing awareness and support of certain social justice issues.
-By raising awareness of pertinent issues – on the Hill or City Hall or through Red Square tabling – CSJ programs seek to promote a culture of equality and justice.
+While all CSJ programs are committed to advocacy, there are particular projects and organizations within the Center whose work focuses on increasing broader awareness and support of certain social justice issues.
+By raising awareness of pertinent issues – on the Hill or City Hall or through Red Square tabling – CSJ programs seek to promote equity and justice.

-CSJ offers diverse opportunities for undergraduates to tutor and mentor youth and adults at a deep, direct and meaningful level of engagement.
+CSJ offers diverse opportunities for undergraduate and graduates students to tutor and mentor youth and adults at a deep, direct and meaningful level of engagement.
 Opportunities exist through the academic year and summer term and are through sustained relationships with community partners.

-CSJ grants access to benefits to over 35 student organizations that work in the Washington, DC, national, and global communities.
-These organizations are diverse in their strategies, ranging from tutoring and mentoring DC youth on a weekly basis to organizing large-scale awareness campaigns on GU’s campus.
+CSJ grants access to benefits to over 40 student organizations that work with DC, national, and global communities.
+These organizations are diverse in their strategies, from tutoring and mentoring DC youth on a weekly basis to organizing large-scale awareness campaigns on Georgetown’s campus.

 All of CSJ’s programs are, at their heart, student-led.
-CSJ’s student leaders coordinate, direct and manage programs, working closely with CSJ staff, community members, and Georgetown students to create responsive, innovative programming.
+CSJ’s student leaders coordinate, direct, and manage programs, working closely with CSJ staff, community members, and Georgetown students to create responsive, innovative programming with diverse community partners.

 CSJ is committed to making social justice engagement accessible to all students.
-For this reason, CSJ provides opportunities for students to serve and research that are fully funded.
-From conducting research abroad, to serving on an Alternative Breaks trip, CSJ provides diverse funding opportunities for GU undergraduates.
+CSJ provides opportunities for students to serve and research that are fully funded.
+From conducting research abroad, to immersion through an Alternative Breaks Program trip, CSJ provides funding opportunities for Hoyas.

 There are numerous opportunities at Georgetown to academically pursue social justice in the classroom as course content and course pedagogy.
-Read more about Community-based Learning (CBL) courses and UNXD 130, and peruse a list of regularly offered undergraduate courses on social justice at Georgetown.
+Read more about Community-based Learning (CBL) courses and UNXD 130: Social Action, and peruse a list of regularly offered undergraduate courses on social justice.